 The Quick Answer

 Choose A2A if you need direct peer-to-peer communication between autonomous agents.
-Google's protocol enables independent agents to negotiate, share data, and resolve conflicts without requiring a centralised orchestrator.
+Google's protocol enables independent agents to negotiate, share data, and resolve conflicts without a centralised orchestrator.

 Choose AGNTCY if you need comprehensive infrastructure for an "Internet of Agents."
 Cisco and Galileo's suite provides end-to-end standards with zero-trust architectures and enterprise-grade security for global agent collaboration.